Armed and Dangerous (1986 film): Production

 The project was initially developed by Harold Ramis as a vehicle for Dan Aykroyd and John Belushi.
 According to John Candy, John Carpenter was initially attached to direct.
 Carpenter stated that he dropped out of the project after Aykroyd stipulated that he would not star in the film unless the script was changed to culminate with a car chase.

 Ramis said the film "had died a quiet death, and then was resurrected by Brian Grazer, the producer.
 And Brian said, 'If I can find a director, can I make the movie?'
 And I said okay."
 Candy and Tom Hanks were cast, but Hanks dropped out, and Candy recommended Eugene Levy, his costar in Second City Television and Going Berserk (1983), to replace Hanks.
 Ramis said the film "was not good.
 I tried to take my name off it.
 I took my name off in one place", referring to his executive producer credit, which was removed prior to release.
 Ramis is still credited as a screenwriter, despite his objections.

 Release and reception

-The film opened in the United States on August 15, 1986 to poor reviews and low sales at the box office.
-Armed and Dangerous holds a 10% rating on Rotten Tomatoes based on ten reviews.
+The film opened in the United States on August 15, 1986, to poor reviews and low sales at the U.S. box office.
+Armed and Dangerous holds a 9% rating on Rotten Tomatoes based on 11 reviews.

 Reflecting on the movie in 2014, director Mark Lester said, "The movie came out okay, but I wasn't used to working with comedians.
 I was trying to tell the story and put in some good action scenes, but they didn't care about any of that.
 They just wanted to be funny."